 The graduation season is here!
 Are you guys making a lot of grad cakes right now?
 I had the opportunity last week to make a cake for my son’s best friend.
-She is a very sweet girl, and I was happy to make it for her.
-I included the elements in the cake that she requested: the colors of red and black, a sunflower (her favorite flower), and paw prints to represent her desire to open her own small animal care business.
-And of course, we had to include the grad cap and tassel to represent her school.
+She is an extremely sweet girl, and I enjoyed making it for her.
+I included the elements in the cake that she asked for: the colors of red and black, a sunflower (her favorite flower), and paw prints to represent her desire to open her own small animal care company.
+And naturally, we had to include the graduate cap and tassel to represent her school.

 I used yellow gum paste (Wilton premade works very well) to cut out two of the sunflower shapes.